-Once your students have a basic understanding of the numbers and the number words as we are covering in this series of articles (see the rest of the articles below and teach them in sequence), then you can make it more fun for them to practice by combining a number word lesson with a bar graph lesson in math.
+Once your students have a basic understanding of the numbers and the number words as we are covering in this series of articles, then you can make it more fun for them to practice by combining a number word lesson with a bar graph lesson in math.
 It's sure to be a hit because students will feel very grown up through this learning experience.

 - slide 2 of 2

 Learning to Spell the Number Words

 Read the nursery rhyme, One, Two, Buckle My Shoe several times in a shared reading lesson.
 Talk to the students about the number words in the text.
 Explain to the students that a number signifies an amount, but when we write about a number, we use a number word.
 Provide an example comparing the number 1 and the number word, one.
 It has the same meaning, only it is written in word format.